buckyroberts/python-Stock-Data/README.md

 # Examples

-Here are some examples for the API call.
+Here are a few examples for using the API and a brief description of the functions used.

 ## Print a sorted set of all tickers
 `get_tickers()` - Returns a sorted set of all tickers